wolfSSL/wolfsentry/README.md

 See examples/server/server.c (sections gated on `WOLFSSL_WOLFSENTRY_HOOKS`) in [the master branch of wolfSSL](https://github.com/wolfSSL/wolfssl), introduced by [PR #3889](https://github.com/wolfSSL/wolfssl/pull/3889).
-Use `configure --enable-wolfsentry` to build with wolfSentry integration.
+Use `configure --enable-wolfsentry` to build with wolfSentry integration, and use `--with-wolfsentry=/the/install/path` if wolfSentry is installed in a nonstandard location.